 Regardless of mutual differences, all employees can come together under one common denominator and that is the company’s success.
 The goal is to create a corporate culture that actively demonstrates respect and inclusion for their multigenerational workforce and only when they work together can that goal be achieved.
 For example, at Teleperformance, we involve our employees in teambuilding or around causes such as ecological awareness, social volunteering, sports activities, etc.

-At Teleperformance Portugal, we embrace diversity and strive to create a flexible work environment that values all of our 11,000 employees, from the youngest employee aged 18 to the oldest with 73 years old, keeps them productive and where evaluation is based on professional merit, regardless the generation to which they belong.
+At Teleperformance Portugal, we embrace diversity and strive to create a flexible work environment that values all of our 11,000 employees, from the youngest employee aged 18 to the oldest with 73 years old, that keeps them productive and where evaluation is based on professional merit, regardless the generation to which they belong.